ibm-build-lab/cp4d-install/4.0/SWE_INSTALL.md

 7. Inspect **terraform.tfvars** to see if there are any variables that should be changed.
 (The **setup-workspace.sh** script has generated this with default values based on the environment variables set above)

 ### Run Data Foundation automation
+NOTE:  If ODF is already installed on your cluster, just delete the odf subdirectory.

 From the **/workspace/current** directory, run the following: